Knowledge Channel

-Knowledge Channel (abbreviated as KCh and stylized in all capital letters) is a Philippine free-to-air television channel owned by ABS-CBN that consists of educational and informative programs.
-The channel is available on digital TV via BEAM TV, Sky Cable, Sky Direct, Converge Vision, Cignal, Parasat Cable TV, Cablelink, Planet Cable and other cable providers.
+Knowledge Channel (KCh), is a Philippine free-to-air television channel owned by ABS-CBN Corporation that consists of educational and informative programs.
+The channel is available on digital TV via BEAM TV, SBN, Sky Cable, Sky Direct, Converge Vision, Cignal, Parasat Cable TV, Cablelink, Planet Cable and other cable providers.
 It also livestreams online via iWant while a video on demand service is available on YouTube.